Patrons & Honorary Life President

 Ross Brawn OBE

 “Most of us have been affected by cancer in one way or another, either directly or with loved ones.
-I lost my mother to cancer so I have always been very keen to help Christine and the team at Hope for Tomorrow because they are clearly making a difference to the lives of people battling against cancer.
+I lost my mother to cancer so I have always been very keen to support the team at Hope for Tomorrow because they are clearly making a difference to the lives of people battling against cancer.

 In meeting the challenge of an illness such as cancer, the ability to receive the necessary treatment with the minimum of stress and in a positive and motivating environment can make all the difference.

-I was delighted to be invited to become a Patron of the Charity and to be a small part of a really worthy cause – providing cancer sufferers with Mobile Chemotherapy Units and the environment to beat cancer.”
+I was delighted to be invited to become a Patron of the Charity and to be a small part of a really worthy cause – providing cancer sufferers with Mobile Cancer Care Units and the environment to beat cancer.”

 Gloria Hunniford OBE